ymadoff/ryba/hdp/hdfs_jn.coffee.md

 # HDFS JournalNode

+This module configure the JournalNode following the [HDFS High Availability Using the Quorum Journal Manager][qjm] official recommandations.
+It apply to a secured HDFS installation with Kerberos.

 In order for the Standby node to keep its state synchronized with the Active node, both nodes communicate with a group of separate daemons called "JournalNodes" (JNs).
 When any namespace modification is performed by the Active